Scientific name: Eschrichtius robustus

 More About Humpback Whales:

 The enormous pectoral fins of the humpback can reach 15 feet in length and are often used to “slap” the water.
-They are widely distributed around the globe, wintering in warmer latitudes and feeding in Arctic and Antarctic regions during the polar summer months.
+They are wintering in warmer latitudes and feed in Arctic and Antarctic regions during the polar summer months.

 Humpback Whale Facts & Tidbits